 Eastern hog-nosed snakes are diurnal and actively hunt for food.
 They may be observed basking in early morning and again at dusk.
 They are one of the few snakes that dig their own burrows, although they do not live in them for prolonged periods of time.
 Logs, rocks, boards, and other cover are used, especially just before shedding.

 There is great controversy as to the venomous or toxic nature of North American hog-nosed snakes.
-Most often, bites produce no effects in humans, and medically significant bites from North American hog-nosed snakes are rare, produce only temporary local effects, and are usually caused by feeding responses in captive specimens.
-Most of the debate is perpetuated and complicated by the lack of agreement and/or understanding of various terms such as “venomous”, toxicity”, “fangs”, “allergy”, etc. Though polemic, the vast majority of informed people agree that North American hog-nosed snakes should be considered harmless to humans.
+Most often, bites produce no effects in humans, and medically significant or clinical bites from North American hog-nosed snakes are rare, produce only temporary local effects, and are usually caused by a feeding response in captive specimens.
+Most of the debate is perpetuated and complicated by the lack of agreement and/or understanding of various terms such as “venomous”, “toxicity”, “fangs”, “allergy”, etc. Though polemic, the vast majority of informed people agree that North American hog-nosed snakes should be considered harmless to humans.